no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 1) Log in
 2) Click on the `Download Data` link
 3) Select a dataset from the list
+4) Select a dataset version from the list
 4) Click `Next`
 5) View the dataset specific information
 6) Select the format of the output file (`csv` or `json`)